![]() Q3 FY13

 its

 ongoing operations.
-Management uses this non-US GAAP measure for the same purposes
+Management uses this non-US GAAP measure for the same

 NON-US GAAP FINANCIAL MEASURES (CONTINUED)